fadden/CiderPress2/cp2/Manual-cp2.md

 having files with identical names and different preservation methods in the same directory.

+For most methods, both forks must be specified on the command line.
+For example, to add a NAPS-preserved file with data and resource forks, you must include both files in the argument list.
+AppleDouble is an exception: because the AppleDouble header files are "hidden" from some shells (the names start with '.'), they won't automatically be included in wildcards, so they are explicitly searched for.
+For "host" preservation, the resource fork is a part of the same file, and it will be included automatically.

 When files are added without file type information, default types are provided.
-For ProDOS this is NON/$0000, for HFS BINA/CPII (generic binary).
+For ProDOS this is NON/$0000, for HFS 'BINA'/'CPII' is used (generic binary).

 #### None (default) ####